 Parks, Gardens and Nature Reserves:

-There’s also a wide range of special events in Hastings, from fish fairs to arts festivals, throughout the year.
+In 'normal' years, there’s also a wide range of special events in Hastings, from fish fairs to arts festivals, throughout the year.
 They include:

-Full local events and attractions listings, see the Visit 1066 Country website.
+For local events and attractions listings, see the Visit 1066 Country website.